Now that you’ve bought a micro four thirds camera, you’re probably looking to get the best micro four thirds lenses for travel photography.

 These lenses are also great for those switching from a point-and-shoot or cellphone who want the quality of the larger sensor and better optical zoom, but do not want to carry more than one lens ever.
 With image stabilization built into the lens, you can pop this onto any camera and head out, skipping the tripod in most cases.

-Best Micro Four Thirds Lenses for Travel Summary
+Summary of the Best Micro Four Thirds Lenses

 Alright people, there you have it.
 Those are some great lenses that should have you shooting all day and coming back with a ton of great images to process.
 Only question now is which ones do you get?